peterhinch/micropython-touch/README.md

 the newly selected entry.
 If the list contains more entries than can be shown, scrolling may be used.
 A short vertical line is visible in the top right if scrolling down is possible, likewise in the bottom right if the contents may be scrolled up.
 A long touch on the top or bottom entry initiates scrolling.
+A touch elsewhere on the screen will close the dropdown list without triggering the callback.

 The callback's first argument is the dropdown instance followed by any args specified to the constructor.
 The current item may be retrieved by means of the